hurnhu/conflicts/README.md

-# conflicts this is a test to make a conflic
+# conflicts this is a test to make a conflic test